Museum Cabinets Checklist

 5. Is there a catch?

 The very last thing you want from your museum cabinet’s drawer system is for the contents to become trapped in the runners, or at the rear where you cannot easily see if there is an issue.
 Most high-quality museum specification cabinets are fully accessible and have mechanisms in place to prevent such problems, but it’s worth checking.
-See image to the left showing a drawer with a rear 'curl' to prevent those types of issues.
+See image to the right showing a drawer with a rear 'curl' to prevent those types of issues.

-To avoid issues when handling objects, a drawer which opens fully, without risk of tilting, gives you full visibility without needing to remove items.
 A smooth opening and full extension drawer is a ‘must’ with fragile items that need to be supported all around when being lifted in or out.
-Some items, such as fragile maps or textiles, would benefit from a ‘drop-front’ drawer allowing them to slide in or out without having to be lifted.

 8. High enough?

 Our standard range of museum plan chest drawer cabinets are available in sizes up to 1750mm (5ft 7”) wide, with drawer load capacities of up to 100kg.
-Our vertical hanging cabinets are available up to 1610mm wide or 1390mm high.

-Tried and tested in museums around the UK for over 35 years, our cabinets are precision engineered to the finest standards to meet all of the above requirements.
+Tried and tested in museums around the UK for over 40 years, our cabinets are precision engineered to the finest standards to meet all of the above requirements.
 You can also choose from a range of archival quality RAL colours to complement your space without compromising on conservation standards.

-vertical cabinetWe took delivery of this colossal cabinet (pictured right with our MD, Sam) in 2017.
-The bespoke design and size was requested by the customer, we had it hand made to museum specification in the UK.
+We are able to investigate bespoke options in our current cabinet designs.
+This bespoke design and size was requested by the customer, we had it handmade to museum specification in the UK.
 The cabinet measures over 2.3 metres wide and 1.6 metres deep, however the drawers still extend to their full depth with the lightest of force.

 For more information contact us or see our range of museum storage cabinets and racking here.